 A technical defect in the giving of notice of which the Committee are unaware at the time does not invalidate decisions taken at a meeting.

+VENUE OF MEETINGS

+Any meeting of the Committee, Annual General Meeting and Extraordinary General Meeting may be held at a location in Northern Ireland specified in the notice convening such meeting or may be held by way of online conferencing using an electronic means of communication.

+When it is proposed to hold a meeting using an electronic means of communication the notice convening the meeting shall specify the particular form of electronic communication which will be used together with the method of joining the electronic meeting and if appropriate any necessary password or passwords.

+Persons joining an electronic meeting shall be deemed to be present and entitled to vote as if they were attending an actual meeting.

 INDEMNITY

 Subject to the provisions of the Act, every member of Committee, or other officer or auditor of the Society, shall be indemnified out of the assets of the Society against any liability incurred by him or her in that capacity in defending any proceedings, whether civil or criminal, in which judgment is given in his or her favour, or in which he or she is acquitted, or in connection with any application in which relief is granted to him or her by the court from liability for negligence, default, breach of duty or breach of trust in relation to the affairs of the Society.